 Fluid Volume Deficit Nursing Management

-- Closely monitor client’s vital signs.
+2. Closely monitor the client’s vital signs.
 Weak, rapid pulse and postural hypotension should alert the nurse.
 Postural hypotension is noted when systolic pressure drops greater than 15 mmHg when the client moves from a lying position to sitting.
 Body temperature also decreases in hypovolemia.

-- Monitor urinary concentration.
-Concentration of urine is measure by the urine specific gravity.
+4. Monitor urinary concentration.
+The concentration of urine is measure by the urine specific gravity.
 Normal values for urine specific gravity is 1.005 to 1.030.

-- Monitoring mental function.
-Clients with severe depletion of fluid volume have poor mental function as a result of decreased cerebral perfusion.
+5. Monitoring mental function.
+Clients with severe depletion of fluid volume have a poor mental function as a result of decreased cerebral perfusion.
 Decreased peripheral perfusion may result in cold extremities.
 Low central venous pressure is indicative of hypovolemia in clients with normal cardiopulmonary function.